cako/curvelets/docs/curvelets.rst

 A third flavor is the Uniform Discrete Curvelet Transform (UDCT) which does not have the same restrictive license as the FDCT.
 The UDCT was first implemented in Matlab (see `ucurvmd <https://github.com/nttruong7/ucurvmd>`_ [dead link] by one of its authors, Truong Nguyen.
 The 2D version was ported to Julia as the `Curvelet.jl <https://github.com/fundamental/Curvelet.jl>`_ package, whose development has since been abandoned.

 **This library provides the first open-source, pure-Python implementation of the UDCT**, borrowing heavily from Nguyen's original implementation.
 The goal of this library is to allow industry professionals to use the UDCT more easily.
+It also goes beyond the original implementation by providing a the support for complex signals, monogenic extension for real signals :cite:`Storath2010`, and a wavelet transform at the highest scale.

-.. [#f1] The Candès FDCTs and UDCTs are not the only curvelet transforms.
-To my knowledge, there is another implementation of the 3D Discrete Curvelet Transform named the LR-FCT (Low-Redudancy Fast Curvelet Transform) by Woiselle, Stack and Fadili :cite:`Woiselle2010`, but the `code <www.cosmostat.org/software/f-cur3d>`__ seems to be unavailable online.
-Another type of continuous curvelet transform, the monogenic curvelet transform :cite:`Storath2010`, does not have a publicly available implementation.
+.. [#f1] The FDCTs and UDCT are not the only curvelet transforms.
+To my knowledge, there is another implementation of the 3D Discrete Curvelet Transform named the LR-FCT (Low-Redudancy Fast Curvelet Transform) :cite:`Woiselle2010`, but the `code <www.cosmostat.org/software/f-cur3d>`__ seems to be unavailable online.
+The monogenic curvelet transform :cite:`Storath2010` does not have a publicly available implementation.
 The `S2LET <https://astro-informatics.github.io/s2let/>`_ package implements curvelets on the sphere :cite:`Chan2017`.

 Can I use curvelets for deep-learning?